CCA-Public/scope/README.md

 * `ES_INDEXES_SHARDS`: Number of shards for Elasticsearch indexes. *Default:* `1`.
 * `ES_INDEXES_REPLICAS`: Number of replicas for Elasticsearch indexes. *Default:* `0`.
 * `CELERY_BROKER_URL` **[REQUIRED]**: Redis server URL.
 E.g.: `redis://hostname:port`.
+* `SS_HOSTS`: List of Storage Service hosts separated by comma.
+RFC-1738 formatted URLs must be used to set the credentials for each host.
+See the [the Storage Service integration notes](#storage-service-integration) bellow for more information.

 Make sure [the system locale environment variables](https://wiki.debian.org/Locale) are configured to use UTF-8 encoding.